Thanks for visiting our small primary bathroom photo gallery where you can search a lot of small primary bathroom design ideas.

 This room features a very unique layout of angles in every which direction on both the ceiling and walls.
 The bathroom features a bear claw bathtub and oval drop sink that sits atop a wooden vanity.
 The tilted skylight brings in some of the outdoors and extra light.

-Many small master bathrooms include high-end elements that large master bathrooms would, just with fewer of them in less square footage.
-You can browse our small master bathroom design ideas in our helpful photo gallery to see how a small bathroom can still add a lot of relaxing, beautiful features in your bathroom.
+Many small primary bathrooms include high-end elements that large primary bathrooms would, just with fewer of them in less square footage.
+You can browse our small primary bathroom design ideas in our helpful photo gallery to see how a small bathroom can still add a lot of relaxing, beautiful features in your bathroom.

 Trick Your Eyes with Color